btf-org/flank/docs/r_pipeline_without_docker_airflow_cicd.md

 It's not hard to imagine a situation where the complexity of the machine management begins to outweigh the benefits of this simplicity.
 If you had thousands and thousands of cron jobs, I could see that being the case.
 Having said that, his pipeline is running 30 tasks, as many as 8 in parallel, with a peak memory consumption of 200 GB.
 We've added some spinup/spindown logic to keep the EC2 instance type very small during off hours, so the whole system is actually cheaper that it would be if it were running on Docker + AWS Batch.

-On the flipside, if everything can run on a laptop and hardware isn't a constraint, then `target`, `cron`, and some file organization are sufficient.
+On the flipside, if everything had run on Nick's laptop and hardware had not been a constraint, then we could have solved the problem with `target`, `cron`, and some file organization.

 ## Steps to replicate this setup